- A rendering of Mill & Main's finished interior.

-Mill & Main is still “in the throes of sourcing,” Sidoti says, for both their restaurant and marketplace.
-Most of their providers are regional or even hyper-local, like Kerhonson-ased Acorn Hill Farm for cheese and yogurt.
+Most of Mill & Main's providers are regional or even hyper-local, like Kerhonson-based Acorn Hill Farm for cheese and yogurt.
 Christopher Weathered describes the provisions in the marketplace as “a standing curation of different ingredients and products that we find interesting,” including both local items, like the eggs, and traditional foods and flavors of their heritage, like Caribbean hot sauce.

 Sidoti and Paul Weathered got a weekend house in Kerhonkson seven years ago, often driving past the spot that would become Mill & Main.
 Though they both built careers in the food and hospitality industries, they didn’t move upstate to start a business.
 “Food finds me,” Sidoti says.
 “It keeps drawing me in.
 I couldn’t help myself.”

 The couple found out that the space was going up for auction in 2017.
 “The next thing you know, we owned that building,” Sidoti remembers.
 They told their son of their plans, who had followed in the family footsteps and was working at the prestigious Blue Hill at Stone Barns at the time, learning about sustainable agriculture.